 - An enclosure that meets the requirements of California’s Swimming Pool Safety Act

 - Other safety measures that meet or exceed these safety rules

 There are many more rules that public swimming pool owners must follow.
-They have to comply with extensive standards regarding placement of electrical outlets, use of slip-resistant materials, water quality, handrails, signs, enclosures, inspections, and much more.
+They must comply with extensive standards regarding the placement of electrical outlets, use of slip-resistant materials, water quality, handrails, signs, enclosures, inspections, and much more.

 Not all child swimming pool drownings are caused by violations of California’s pool safety rules.
 They are also caused by other negligent actions of private and public pool owners, such as:

 - No fencing.
 Many pool drownings occur when there is no fencing enclosing the pool or locked gates.
 This is especially dangerous for children, who often will not recognize the risks the pool poses.

 - Lack of warning signs.
 Some pool accidents are caused when owners fail to post warning signs of possible dangers, such as the depth of the water.